 World Associations of Pediatric Anesthesiologists recommend delaying elective surgery one week after the inactivated vaccine and three weeks after the live attenuated vaccine (measles, mumps, and rubella vaccine - MMR, oral polio, tuberculosis vaccine) [23].
-The Association of Pediatric Anesthesiologists and Intensivists of Serbia has the same attitude [1].
-Recent research has influenced the Association of Pediatric Anesthesiologists of Great Britain and Ireland since 2021. advises postponing elective surgery 48 hours after administration of an inactivated vaccine (DTP, Haemophilus influenzae type B vaccine - Hib, meningitis type C, poliovirus).
+The Association of Pediatric Anesthesiologists and Intensivists of Serbia has the same stance [1].
+A recent research has influenced the Association of Pediatric Anesthesiologists of Great Britain and Ireland, which, since 2021, advises postponing elective surgery 48 hours after administration of an inactivated vaccine (DTP, Haemophilus influenzae type B vaccine -Hib, meningitis type C, poliovirus).
 At the same time, they do not recommend postponing live attenuated vaccines surgical interventions (provided that the child is in good health) [25].
 After oral vaccination with the live attenuated poliovirus, elective surgery should be postponed for 30 days [26].
 The planned vaccination should be delayed for at least seven days if the patient had general anesthesia and surgery.
 However, if the child received blood or blood derivatives during surgery and perioperative treatment, there are special warnings when planning to continue vaccination for MMR and varicella.
-If the patient received erythrocytes, the interval for postponing vaccination is up to five months; whole blood - 6 months; immunoglobulins for the treatment of idiopathic thrombocytopenic purpura - 8 to 11 months; plasma or platelets - 7 months; tetanus immunoglobulin - 3 to 5 months; varicella immunoglobulin - 5 months; cytomegalovirus immunoglobulin - 6 months; hepatitis B immunoglobulin - 3 months; normal human immunoglobulin as hepatitis A prophylaxis - 3 months and normal human immunoglobulin as measles prophylaxis - 5 to 6 months [27].
+If the patient received erythrocytes, the interval for postponing vaccination is up to five months; whole blood - six months; immunoglobulins for the treatment of idiopathic thrombocytopenic purpura - 8-11 months; plasma or platelets - seven months; tetanus immunoglobulin - 3-5 months; varicella immunoglobulin - five months; cytomegalovirus immunoglobulin - six months; hepatitis B immunoglobulin - three months; normal human immunoglobulin as hepatitis A prophylaxis - three months and normal human immunoglobulin as measles prophylaxis - 5-6 months [27].
 Particular caution is required in children with congenital heart defects after surgical correction and extracorporeal circulation [28].
 In these circumstances, the vaccines against measles, mumps, and rubella (the MMR vaccine) and the varicella vaccine are not recommended for the next seven months.
 If there is a need for low-dose aspirin after cardiac surgery, the aspirin should be continued, and the child should be vaccinated against varicella without delay.
 If cardio surgery is planned, the child can be vaccinated seven days before the intervention or 4-6 weeks after the surgery.
 Children after Norwood's operation, especially those born prematurely, are at high risk of vaccination because they may have sudden systemic and peripheral vascular resistance changes as an adverse event.
 Therefore, these children should be hospitalized after vaccination and observed for 72 hours [29].
-If a splenectomy is planned, it is necessary to vaccinate the child at least two weeks before the operation with the meningococcal, pneumococcal and Hib vaccines.
+If a splenectomy is planned, it is necessary to vaccinate the child at least two weeks before the operation with the meningococcal, pneumococcal, and Hib vaccines.
 Studies in adult patients have shown an enviable growth of antibodies to the mentioned vaccines in the case of urgent splenectomy if the vaccines are given immediately after the operation [30].
-Vaccination against influenza and pneumococcus is increasingly encouraged after minor surgical interventions and diagnostic procedures under analgosedation during hospitalization or hospital discharge, especially in uncooperative or developmentally disabled children [12].
-If the child is at an age when immunization is frequent (up to 6 months), it is better to postpone elective surgery at that time for older age.
-There is evidence that any delay in vaccination is harmful because an unvaccinated child is exposed to a high risk of developing an infectious disease, and the collective is at risk of an epidemic.
-The vaccination dilemma does not exist when it comes to emergency surgical interventions.
-In the case of co-administration of the vaccine and anesthesia drugs in those circumstances, careful patient monitoring is required for unexpected symptoms, especially after complicated and significant operations and long postoperative recovery.
-A special request is a vaccine against Severe Acute Respiratory Syndrome Covidvirus19, which is currently not recommended for children aged under 6 months [31].
-For now, this vaccine is not given in co-administration with other vaccines.
-A one-week gap is required between vaccines of different types.
-Also, a seven-day break is recommended after surgery until the vaccine is administered [25].
+Vaccination against influenza and pneumococcus is increasingly encouraged after minor surgical interventions and diagnostic procedures under analgosedation during hospitalization or hospital discharge, especially in uncooperative or developmentally